brainhack-school2020/Alex-A14_Brainhack2020/README.md

 ### Progress overview

 The project is dependent on the available data.
-Currently in the process of finding publivly available data.
+Currently in the process of finding publicly available data.

 ### Tools I'll learn during this project